 How to minimize the ripple effect

-- Be sure all the LED products or devices are synchronized with the control circuits and power supply you’re using in your home or workplace.
+- Ensure all LED products and devices are synchronized with the control circuits and power supply.

 - Use a current-matching LED driver.

-- Make sure you use the correct dimmer for the particular LED lights you have installed in your home.
+- Ensure that the correct dimmer is used for the particular LED lights installed.

-There are several reasons why your LED light flickers.
-Some of these reasons are; incompatible drivers, on-peak and off-peak electricity, dirty circuits, loose wires, overload, and so much more.
+There are several reasons why LED light flickers.
+Some of these reasons include: incompatible drivers, on-peak and off-peak electricity fluctuations, unmaintained circuits, loose wires, overload electricity usage.

-Depending on the matter at hand, however, flickering lights could pose a problem to sensitive people who are photosensitive.
+Depending on the frequency and severity of the occurrence, flickering lights could pose a major problem to photosensitive individuals.

-It could also cause headaches, eye stress, and other health problems over time.
-This, however, happens when the flickers get constant or too much.
+Constant and high intensity ripple effects could also cause headaches, eye stress, and other health issues over time.

-It depends on the frequency of flickering.
-Light flickering can be visible or invisible to the human eye.
+This depends on the frequency of flickering, it dictates whether the light flicker is visible or invisible to the human eye.

-However, the fact that LED lights flicker between less than 10 percent and 100 percent will make it more visible or noticeable.
+However, the wide range of frequencies at which LED lights flicker – between less than 10 percent and 100 percent – will make the effect more visible or noticeable.

 No, ripple control is the method used to reduce electricity usage in a particular area.
-And the effect of this control could cause your light to flicker.
+The effect of this ripple control could cause the lights to flicker.